author

 by J. C. (Jens Christian) Aaberg

 Born in Moberg, Denmark, in 1877, Jens Christian Aaberg emigrated to the United States in 1901.
-He studied at Grand View College and Seminary in Des Moines, Iowa, then entered the ministry of the Danish Evangelical Lutheran Church in America.
+He studied at St. Ansgar’s College and later at Grand View College and Seminary in Des Moines, preparing for ministry in the Danish Evangelical Lutheran Church in America.